-Figure 0-15.
+Figure 6-15.
 Upstream Channel Descriptor

-A CMTS MUST generate UCDs in the format shown in Figure 0-15, including all of the following parameters:
+A CMTS MUST generate UCDs in the format shown in Figure 6-15, including all of the following parameters:

 Configuration Change Count Incremented by one (modulo the field size) by the CMTS whenever any of the values of this channel descriptor change.
 If the value of this count in a subsequent UCD remains the same, the CM can quickly decide that the remaining fields have not changed, and may be able to disregard the remainder of the message.
 This value is also referenced from the MAP.
-Mini-Slot Size The size of the Mini-Slot for this upstream channel in units of the Timebase Tick (see SYNC message).
-The identifier of the upstream channel to which this mesupstream channel ID sage refers.
+Mini-Slot Size The size T of the Mini-Slot for this upstream channel in units of the Timebase Tick of 6.25 μ s.
+Allowable values are T = 2 ^M , M = 0, 1,7.
+That is, T = 1, 2, 4, 8, 16, 32, 64, or 128. upstream channel ID The identifier of the upstream channel to which this message refers.
+This identifier is arbitrarily chosen by the CMTS and is only unique within the MAC-Sublayer domain. downstream channel ID The identifier of the downstream channel on which this message has been transmitted.
 This identifier is arbitrarily chosen by the CMTS and is only unique within the MAC-Sublayer domain.